cgnd/hackster-water-level-sensor/README.md

 > If a newer release is available than what your device is currently running, you may [download the pre-compiled binary](https://github.com/cgnd/hackster-water-level-sensor/releases) that ends in `_zephyr.signed.bin` and use it in step 2 below.

 1. Update the version number in the `VERSION` file and perform a pristine (`-p`) build to incorporate the version change.
-2. Upload the `build/app/zephyr/zephyr.signed.bin` file as a Package in your Golioth project.
+2. Upload the `*_zephyr.signed.bin` file as a Package in your Golioth project.
    - Use `thingy91x` as the package name (this package name is defined in `boards/thingy91x_nrf9151_ns.conf`).
-   - Use the same version number from step 1.
+   - Use the same version number from step 1 (Golioth should automatically detect the version number).
 3. Create a Cohort for your device type (e.g. `prototypes`)
 4. Create a Deployment for your Cohort using the package name and version number from step 2.
 5. Devices in your Cohort will automatically upgrade to the most recently deployed firmware.